 Residual Analyzers

 For maximum safety in the production of clean water, it is essential to chlorinate to the point of establishing a level of residual chlorine.
-Knowing that the treatment has been properly carried out can only be established by using testing equipment capable of measuring this level of residual chlorine.
+Assurance that the treatment has been properly carried out must be confirmed through the usage of testing equipment capable of measuring residual chlorine levels.

 Definition of Terms & Types of Chlorine Commonly Measured